arvidn/libtorrent/docs/manual.rst

 of time, on upload slot is closed.
 The number of upload slots will never be less than what has been set by ``session::set_max_uploads()``.
 To query the current number of upload slots, see ``session_status::allowed_upload_slots``.

+``use_parole_mode`` specifies if parole mode should be used.
+Parole mode means that peers that participate in pieces that fail the hash check are put in a mode where they are only allowed to download whole pieces.
+If the whole piece a peer in parole mode fails the hash check, it is banned.
+If a peer participates in a piece that passes the hash check, it is taken out of parole mode.

 ``cache_size`` is the disk write cache.
 It is specified in units of 16 KiB blocks.
 It defaults to 512 (= 8 MB).